farvardin/lionwiki-t2t/README.md

 **[Txt2tags](http://www.txt2tags.org)** is a document generator and a lightweight markup.

 It reads a text file with minimal markup such as `**bold**` and `//italic//`.
-Its python implementation can convert to several formats such as *html, docbook, LaTeX, RTF, Man page, Creole, Wikipedia / MediaWiki, PmWiki, DokuWiki, MoinMoin, AsciiDoc...*
+Its python implementation can convert to several formats such as *html, docbook, LaTeX, RTF, Man page, Creole, Wikipedia / MediaWiki, PmWiki, DokuWiki, MoinMoin, AsciiDoc, Markdown...*

 It is very **extensible** and **customisable**, by using regex and preprocessors.